La Herradura & Almuñécar Beaches – Almuñécar Playas

 Calaiza Beach (Playa de Calaiza)

 This beach is made up of a succession of small coves with difficult access, so the number of sunbathers is very low.
 This beach faces towards the east.
-It is difficult to access via foot and is typically accessed via boat or kayak.
+It is difficult to access on foot and is typically accessed via boat or kayak.

 La Herradura Beach (Playa de la Herradura)

 Four kilometers from the town of Almuñécar, you’ll find the very picturesque bay of La Herradura.
 It protected both flanks by the hills of La Punta de la Mona and Cerro Gordo.
 It is very busy in the high season with many foreign tourists.
 There are several water sports available (scuba diving, bouncy floats, kayaking, windsurfing, stand-up paddle boards, jet ski rentals, and more).
-This is a family friendly city beach.
+This is a family-friendly city beach.
 Is well equipped and has a high level of services and faces the south-west, for beautiful sunsets.
 Read more about Playa La Herradura.

 Length = 2.200 m, surface area = 110.050, capacity = 21.960 users